twilio/twilio-ruby/README.md

 @client.edge = 'sydney'
 ```

+This will result in the `hostname` transforming from `api.twilio.com` to `api.sydney.au1.twilio.com`.

 ### Enable Debug logging

 In order to enable debug logging, pass in a 'logger' instance to the client with the level set to at least 'DEBUG'